Last updated on September 7th, 2019 at 07:00 pm

 When deducting expenses on your tax return, look at all expenses considered necessary and ordinary costs for running your business.

-The standard deductible expenses cover a wide range of business costs from utilities used for doing business to advertising costs.
+The standard deductible expenses cover a wide range of business costs of utilities used for doing business to advertising costs.

 - Janitorial: Vacuums, mops and buckets, towels, and cleaning products.